alexellis/k3sup/README.md

 ## K3sup Pro

 K3sup Pro is available as a free extra to [GitHub Sponsors](https://github.com/sponsors/alexellis) on a 25 USD / mo tier and higher to individuals.
 A separate option to purchase on an annual basis is available via email for commercial use.
 Contact [sales@openfaas.com](mailto:sales@openfaas.com) for more information.
+For either case review the [EULA](/EULA.md) before downloading or using the software.

 The binary name for K3sup Pro is `k3sup` which is intended to replace the existing `k3sup` CE binary, if you have it.
 You'll find all the additional commands behind a new sub-command `k3sup pro`.